Filter Pruning by Switching to Neighboring CNNs with Good Attributes: Meta Filter Pruning

-In our experiment, we utilize norm based criterion and relational criterion \BB{discussed} in Section~\ref{Sec:Criterion}, so we have $ \gF^{keep} = u(\gF , \|\mathcal{F}_{i,j}\|_{p},AveD({\pmb x}))$.
-Here $u()$ denotes a pruning algorithm in Section~\ref{Sec:Criterion}.
-Note that our framework is compatible with any new pruning criterion. \item $\phi: S\rightarrow \mathcal{A}$ is the policy employed by the meta-process to generate its action: $\phi(s_t)=a_t$.
-For filter pruning, the policy should aim at reducing the meta-attributes of the pruned models and the original models: {
+\RRRR{ \item $\phi: S\rightarrow \mathcal{A}$ is the policy employed by the meta-process to generate its action: $\phi(s_t)=\mathcal{A}_t$.
+For filter pruning, the policy should aim at reducing the difference between meta-attributes of the pruned models and the original models: }